Our Services

 Helpful Resources

-Detox programs heavy in green juices can cause large shifts in vitamin K intake that directly affect blood clotting and the effectiveness of blood thinners, so your doctor monitors your INR and vitamin K levels to maintain a safe therapeutic range.
+Green juice detox programs can significantly alter vitamin K intake, which directly impacts blood clotting and the effectiveness of blood thinners like warfarin.
+That's why doctors monitor your INR and vitamin K levels to keep you within a safe therapeutic range.

 Detox diets and cleanses are popular ways to reset your system, boost energy, and support overall health.
 Many of these regimens emphasize green juice, packed with leafy greens like kale, spinach, and parsley.
 While these vegetables are rich in nutrients, they also contain high levels of vitamin K, a key player in blood clotting and bone health.
 If you're on blood thinners or approaching a detox program, it's important to understand why your doctor keeps a close eye on your vitamin K levels.